SimpleSuyash/note-taker/README.md

 During the development,
 - Open a new terminal in `Command Prompt` or `Git Bash` or `Visual Studio Code Terminal`
 - Change directory to the parent folder of `server.js`
-- Initiate the `Nodemon` by tying the following, which will automatically restart the server everytime the server-side code is changed.
+- Initiate the `Nodemon` by typing the following, which will automatically restart the server everytime the server-side code is changed.
     ```
     npm run dev
     ```